Futurice: Products and services

 Futurice employs agile software development methodologies.
 The January 2008, IEEE Consumer Communications and Networking conference (CCNC) saw the introduction of the Apache-, MySQL- and PHP-development environment for Symbian S60 version, Personal Apache MySQL PHP (PAMP) that was developed in collaboration with Nokia and Futurice.
 Futurice was also accepted to the conference to demonstrate its experimental Peer-to-peer prototype, based on the PAMP development environment.
 Futurice is also prominent in a specialist role in the Forum Nokia section Talk to the Guru, directed towards other application developers.
 Futurice is one of the first European companies accepted as a member of Apple's iPhone-developer program.

 Company culture

 Futurice CEO Tuomas Syrjänen was chosen as the Leader of the Year by magazine Fakta in 2013.
-According to the competition jury, the decision was evident.
 Mr. Syrjänen has applied lean management methods in his work.